QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 * create a file named after the options of the command, so that when a vulnerable glob-pattern is replaced, you will actually inject options
 * ...

-For instance, if a script using the command `ls` and the environment variable `PATH` with the value `/tmp:[...]`, then because you can write in `/tmp`, you can create an executable named `ls` which is actually a `bash`.
+For instance, if a script uses the command `ls` and the environment variable `PATH` with the value `/tmp:[...]`, then because you can write in `/tmp`, you can create an executable named `ls` which is actually a `bash`.
 When the script run as root is executed, the command bash is executed as root, and your escalation is done.
+If you are the one running the script, you can also change your own PATH.
 </div><div>

-**Bash versions <4.2-048**: it is possible to create functions named after a path, which allow us to execute a command instead.
+**Bash versions <4.2-048**: it is possible to create functions named after a path, which allows us to execute a command instead.
 If the path is accessed by a script, then using `-p`, we can create a bash while inheriting the permissions of its creator.

 ```bash
 function /some/path { /bin/bash -p; }